aheckmann/node-ses/README.md

 Check for errors returned since a 400 status is not uncommon.

-The `data` returned in the callback is the HTTP body returned by Amazon.
-The HTTP request asks Amazon to return the data in format specified by the _resultType_ option that can be given to client constructor or sendEmail method.
-If _resultType_ is `xml` (default) then it will be XML.
-If _resultType_ is `json`, it will be object.
+The `data` returned in the callback is an object containing the parsed Amazon json response.

 See the [SES API Response](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/query-interface-responses.html) docs for details.